Is LSD Addictive?

-People who are psychologically dependent on acid should seek treatment or self-help support.
+People who are psychologically dependent on acid should seek treatment for addiction to LSD or self-help support.
 In addition, groups such as Narcotics Anonymous encourage people to participate in supportive discussions that teach ways to overcome substance abuse.

 Health Hazards And Flashbacks With LSD

-- A flashback occurs suddenly, often without warning, usually in people who use hallucinogens chronically or have an underlying personality problem.
+- A flashback occurs suddenly, often without warning, in people who chronically use hallucinogens or have an underlying personality problem.